Skip to content

 • Difficulty swallowing or refusing to eat

-Chronic EGS can be less severe, sometimes showing as mild colic and the horse standing with its feet very close together.
+Chronic EGS can be less severe, sometimes showing as mild colic and the horse standing with their feet very close together.
 Signs of acute EGS can appear very rapidly.

 Treatment & prevention